edwinm/spiceup/README.md

 Plain HTML looks a bit boring.
 Add some spice and have a better looking webpage.

 Usefull for simple sites, prototypes and as a starting point for your own CSS.
-Write simple HTML, no unnecessary div's and only a cuuple of classes.
+Write simple HTML, no unnecessary div's and only a couple of classes.

-Supports:
+Supports concepts:

 * Semantic HTML
 * Lightweight